0v3rm1nd-dr4g0n/autorelay/README.md

 # Autorelay

 Automatically performs the SMB relay attack either locally or on a remote device.
 Uses Responder to poison, Metasploit for HTTP NTLM relay (rather than just SMB relay), and Snarf for the MITM'ing.
-When using locally, only requires an interface and an nmap XML file of the target network to determine SMB hosts.
+When using locally, only requires an interface and an nmap XML file or a list of IPs on the target network to determine SMB hosts.
 When used for SMB relaying on a jumpbox, requires the IP address of the jumpbox.

 ## Usage